ichigobranding/framingos-chainstore/wp-content/plugins/miniorange-2-factor-authentication/readme.txt

 * Google Authenticator method is supported by both Google Authenticator and Authy App.
 You can configure Google Authenticator method by Google Authenticator as well as Authy 2-Factor Authentication App.
 * If you want to login from mobile browser then any authentication method can be converted into Security Questions (KBA) by just one click.
 * You can customize the Security Questions (KBA).
 You can add your own setup of questions in the Security Questions list.
 Administrator as well as users both can add custom questions.
 Administrator can also decide how many questions user can setup for Security Questions.

+<h4>Migrating from Clef - We have got you covered</h4>

+If you are migrating from Clef to Google Authenticator - Two Factor Authentication plugin then follow the steps below to easily setup the plugin and have the experience of Clef like.

+* Install the plugin.
+* Verify your email.
+* Click on QR Code Authentication method.
+* Scan the QR Code from the miniOrange Authenticator App.
+* Step by Step direction are given in the plugin to help you setup the plugin.

 <h4>Apps Supported by miniOrange Two Factor Authentication?</h4>
 * miniOrange Authenticator App.